IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment; Economic Development and Entrepreneurship

-Project Summary: Northern Arizona University (NAU) seeks to build its capacity in study abroad programs, locations, and student diversity through the creation of a new fieldwork abroad program, South America NAU: Fieldwork Semester.
-This program will allow students to complete a four-week intensive virtual Spanish language course followed by a 12-week experiential education program in three different locations in South America: Valle Sagrado, Perú; Atacama, Chile; and Rapa Nui (Easter Island), Chile.
-Students will engage in field work, take courses, and learn new skills in the following academic disciplines: anthropology, hotel and restaurant management, geography, planning and recreation, Spanish, environmental science, liberal studies, and general education.
-Through building these skills, students will gain the global competencies that will help advance the U.S. economy and expand professional opportunities for students in the U.S. workforce, especially within their industry-specific fields.
+Project Summary: Northern Arizona University will use its IDEAS grant to create a new fieldwork abroad program in Peru and Chile.
+IDEAS grant funds will support faculty administrative costs as they develop and deliver the program, as well as exploratory faculty trips to both locations.
+This program will allow students to complete a four-week intensive virtual Spanish language course followed by a 12-week experiential education program in Atacama and Rapa Nui (Easter Island), Chile.
+Students will engage in fieldwork, take courses, and learn new skills in the following academic disciplines: anthropology; hotel and restaurant management; geography; planning and recreation; Spanish; environmental science; liberal studies, and general education.
+Through building these skills, students will gain global competencies that will help advance the U.S. economy and expand professional opportunities for students in the U.S. workforce, especially within their industry-specific fields.

 Oklahoma City Community College